Bedtime Stories for Kids - Story of Mouse Deer & Crocodile

-In our folklore, the mouse deer or Sang Kancil (kancil is mousedeer in our Malay language, and Sang means revered), is considered the most intelligent animal in the forest.
+The mouse deer or Sang Kancil (kancil is mousedeer in the Malay language, and Sang means revered), is considered the most intelligent animal in the forest.
 It is also a humble and cunning animal.
-Despite its small size, it always managed to trick and outwitted his enemy.
+Despite its small size, it always managed to trick and outwit his enemy.

-So, many animals will come to seek advice and help from Kancil and he is always ready to help his fellow animals.
+So, many animals will come to seek advice and help from Kancil who is always ready to help his fellow animals.

 Once upon a time, there lived a clever mouse deer named Sang Kancil.
 He lives in the great forest and has many animal friends.
 But he also has enemies - animals that are not so friendly, animals who want to harm him or even eat him.
 So, he has to watch out for these animals.